sarigu/sarigu.github.io/index.markdown

 > At Columbia University in Manhattan, a recent incident unfolded where police officers in riot gear detained over 100 students engaged in a non-violent demonstration in solidarity with Palestine.
 The protest involved camping students advocating for their universities to support a ceasefire in Gaza and divest from companies with ties to Israel.
 Columbia University called upon law enforcement for the second time following the vandalism and blockade of Hamilton Hall.
 Emotions ran high during the arrests, highlighting the intensity of the situation.
 Furthermore, the incident sparked subsequent protests against the university president's decision to involve the police in the pro-Palestinian encampment demonstration.
 [See the full The Guardian article](https://www.theguardian.com/us-news/2024/apr/22/columbia-university-protests-shutdown).

-As we listen to the narratives of those directly involved in these incidents, we are remindedn of the complexities at play and the profound effects of interactions between individuals and law enforcement.
+As we listen to the narratives of those directly involved in these incidents, we are reminded of the complexities at play and the profound effects of interactions between individuals and law enforcement.

-## The data landscape (04.01.2008 until 31.12.2023)
+## The data landscape

 Now, let's shift our focus to the broader data landscape of NYC's arrests and events.
 While political protests may capture headlines and public attention, what if we broaden our lens to examine other types of gatherings?
 Could events like farmers markets or street festivals also impact arrest rates?
-Let's explore the spectrum of public events and discern trends within arrest data to gain a comprehensive understanding of law enforcement activity in our city.
+Let's explore the spectrum of public events and discern trends within arrest data to gain a comprehensive understanding of law enforcement activity in New York.

+**Key information:**

+* 📍 We look at **New York City**
+* 🗓️ We look at arrests and events between **04.01.2008 and 31.12.2023**
+* 👮 We look at **4916215** arrests
+* 🥬 We look at **127524** events

 ### Understanding NYC events: Trends and patterns